-Cody McGregor, Schell Elementary, ESL Specialist
+Cody McGregor, Schell Elementary ESL Specialist

 When Cody McGregor was still in elementary school, she knew being a teacher was her dream.
-"Sitting in a small, wooden desk with two crisply sharpened pencils in the 3rd grade classroom of Sherri Corum at Weatherford Elementary, I was enthralled with the fact that you could grow up to become a teacher.
-I was always the helping type, the little girl who annoyingly asked every adult or teacher if they needed anything.
+"Sitting in a small, wooden desk with two crisply sharpened pencils in the 3rd grade classroom Instead of beach vacations, he spent his summers at the of Sherri Corum at Weatherford Elementary, I was enthralled new school year.
+"School was my safe place." with the fact that you could grow up to become a teacher. was always the helping type, the little girl who annoyingly asked Beginning his career as an actor, Mr. Moore is now, a 15-year every adult or teacher if they needed anything.
 This developed into a passion."

 Her passion for teaching is evident.
-According to Jeanne Beall, Schell Elementary School principal, Ms. McGregor is by far one of the very best teachers with whom she has worked.
-"Ms. McGregor's leadership skills, initiative, enthusiasm and work ethic just scratch the surface of her exceptional qualities.
+According to Jeanne Beall, Schell Elementary School principal, Ms. McGregor is by far one of the very best teachers with whom she has worked."Ms. McGregor's leadership skills, initiative, enthusiasm and work ethic just scratch the surface of her exceptional qualities.
 She is a natural leader and works every day learning more, sharing with her colleagues and honing her craft.
 She is devoted to her students, our staff and the parents."